mattkw0ng/SpeculativeTechnologyClickables/README.md

 ## Technical Details
 ### Included:
-- assets: A folder containing all of the .png images and .csv file for importing the Clickable buttons
+- assets: A folder containing all of the .png images and a .csv file for importing the Clickable buttons
 - sketch.js: Contains all of the p5.js code

 ### Color Palette